peteroupc/peteroupc.github.io/random.md

 1. the initial state (the seed) which the "random" result will be generated from&mdash;
     - is hard-coded,
-    - was entered by the user,
+    - was based on user-entered data,
     - is known to the application and was generated using an [unpredictable-random](#Unpredictable_Random_Generators) or [statistical-random](#Statistical_Random_Generators) implementation (as defined earlier),
     - is a [verifiable random number](#Verifiable_Random_Numbers) (as defined later), or
     - is based on a timestamp (but only if the reproducible result is not intended to vary during the time specified on the timestamp and within the timestamp's granularity; for example, a year/month/day timestamp for a result that varies only daily),